Parents, certified teachers, neighbors, and even home educated students often ask this question, "Is home education enough?"

 My mom and dad grew up in the public education system and both earned master’s degrees.
 Due to their own experiences and beliefs, they decided not to place my siblings and me in a traditional school.
 They chose to homeschool us instead.

-At first, I viewed homeschooling as empowering and freeing because I had time to focus on subjects I really enjoyed.
+At first, I viewed homeschooling as empowering and freeing because I had time to focus on subjects I enjoyed.
 Since I had been homeschooled my whole life, (with very little of my education taking place inside public classrooms), I knew very little about what a traditional education or a standard classroom looked like.
 As I got older, I began considering life outside of our homeschool and doubt crept in with thoughts like:

 What if I’m not learning everything I should be?